srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     * Allfiles
       * Labs
-          * 06-Automatic Enrollment of Device in DPS
+          * 06-Automatic Enrollment of Devices in DPS
             * Setup

     The lab06-setup.azcli script file is located in the Setup folder for lab 6.